Pauldevillers/amazon-sagemaker-generativeai/studio-playground-ui/README.md

 1. Deploy foundation models models from Amazon Sagemaker Jumpstart
 2. Set up UI with Streamlit
-3. Prompt Engineering
+3. Prompt Engineering with FlanT5-XXL
-4. Use cases for Generative AI
+4. Use cases for Generative AI with Falcon7B